crcn/programming-terms/README.md

-Just a little cheat sheet for naming things.
+This is a little cheat sheet to help you with naming things for you application.

 #### Object

 > A representation of something

-Entity, Symbol, Actor,
+Entity, Symbol

 #### Mediator